williaz/TechRefresher/Core_Spring_5.md

   - Data-type conversion, Maintaining relationships between objects, no need deal with SQL
   - Caching, Lazy loading
   - may affect preformance, add complexity, hard to use with legacy DB

   - [x] What is a PersistenceContext and what is an EntityManager.
 What is the relationship between both?
+  - a persistence context is a set of managed objects, entities
+  - A persistence context can exists either for one single transaction(default) or extended time
+  - EntityManager: service for managing a persistence context and interacting
+  - The entity types, typically Java classes, that are managed by an entity manager are defined in a persistence unit.
+The entity classes in a persistence unit must be located in one and the same database.
-  - Why do you need the @Entity annotation.
+  - [x] Why do you need the @Entity annotation.
 Where can it be placed?
+  - turn class into persistent entities, to be included in a persistence unit.
+  - only class

-- What do you need to do in Spring if you would like to work with JPA?
+- [x] What do you need to do in Spring if you would like to work with JPA?
+- 1. Declare the appropriate **dependencies**.
+ORM fraework dep, DV driver dep, transaction dep
+- 2. Implement **entity** classes with mapping metadata in the form of annotations.@Entity, @Id
+- 3. Define an EntityManagerFactory bean.
+  - An adapter for the ORM implementation: Hibernate
+  - type of database
+  - ORM configuration properties
+  - package(s) to scan for entities
+- 4. Define a DataSource bean.
+- 5. Define a TransactionManager bean: JpaTransactionManager
+- 6. Implement repositories, Spring Data JPA: only need to create repository interfaces.

-- Are you able to participate in a given transaction in Spring while working with JPA?
+- [ ] Are you able to participate in a given transaction in Spring while working with JPA?
+- JpaTransactionManager supports direct DataSource access within one and the same transaction allowing for mixing plain JDBC code
+- JtaTransactionManager will delegate to the JavaEE server’s transaction coordinator.

-- Which PlatformTransactionManager(s) can you use with JPA?
+- [ ] Which PlatformTransactionManager(s) can you use with JPA?
+- JTA transaction manager can be used with JPA since JTA transactions are global transactions, that is they can span multiple resources such as databases, queues
+- one single entity manager factory: JpaTransactionManager
+- multiple JPA entity manager factories: JTA

 - What does @PersistenceContext do?
+- @PersistenceContext annotation is applied to a instance variable of the type EntityManager or a setter method
+- Expresses a dependency on a container-managed EntityManager and its associated persistence context.

-- What do you have to configure to use JPA with Spring?
+- [x] What do you have to configure to use JPA with Spring?
 How does Spring Boot make this easier?
+- Spring Boot:
+  - Provides a default set of dependencies needed for using JPA
+  - Provides all the Spring beans needed to use JPA.
+  - Provides a number of default properties related to persistence and JPA

-- What is an "instant repository"? (hint: recall Spring Data)
+- [x] What is an "instant repository"? (hint: recall Spring Data)
+- An instant repository, also known as a Spring Data repository, is a repository that need no implementation and that supports the basic CRUD (create, read, update and delete) operations.
+- interface Repository<EnityType, KeyType>

-- How do you define an “instant” repository?
+- [x] How do you define an “instant” repository?
 Why is it an interface not a class?
+- extends JpaRepository
+  - @Embeddable: for a custom primary key class.
+  - @Id: for a regular primary key class, like Long, Integer or String
+- @EnableJpaRepositories to enable the discovery and creation of repositories.

+- reasons as a interface:
+  - usually is no need for implementation of the methods defined in the interface
+  - to use the JDK dynamic proxy mechanism to create the proxy objects that intercept calls to repositories.
+  - allows for supplying a custom base repository implementation class

-- What is the naming convention for finder methods?
+- [x] What is the naming convention for finder methods?
+- ```find(First[count])By[property expression][comparison operator][ordering operator]```
+- Optional findIFrst10BySourceAndSetIgnoreCaseAndValueLessThan100OrderByValueDesc();

-- How are Spring Data repositories implemented by Spring at runtime?
+- [x] How are Spring Data repositories implemented by Spring at runtime?
+- For a Spring Data repository a JDK dynamic proxy is created which intercepts all calls to the repository. to route calls to the default repository implementation in SimpleJpaRepository class or invoke custom impl
+- The fundamental approach is that a JDK proxy instance is created programmatically using Spring's ProxyFactory API to back the interface and a MethodInterceptor intercepts all calls to the instance and routes the method into the appropriate places:https://stackoverflow.com/questions/38509882/how-are-spring-data-repositories-actually-implemented

-- What is @Query used for?
+- [x] What is @Query used for?
+- annotated repository method or supplying a query that is to be used for a repository method